Airton (footballer, born March 1990)

-Airton Tirabassi (born 12 March 1990) is a Brazilian footballer who plays for Thai League 1 club Port as a centre back.
+Airton Tirabassi (born 12 March 1990) is a Brazilian footballer who plays for Thai League 1 club PT Prachuap as a centre back.

 Club career

 Born in Boituva, Airton started his professional career with Rio Branco in 2010.
 In the following years, he played for Guaratinguetá, Mogi Mirim and CRB.

 In 2014, Airton signed with Ituano and with the club, he went on to win the 2014 Campeonato Paulista.
 After a stint with XV de Piracicaba, on 10 December 2015, Airton switched to São Bento.
 On 3 May 2016, Airton joined Luverdense on a loan deal.
 On 17 June, he scored his first goal for the club in a 1–0 victory over Paraná Clube.
 He left São Bento on 19 December after having made a single appearance in Campeonato Paulista.

 Airton signed with Paraná Clube on 13 January 2017.
 He featured 15 times for the club and scored one goal in a Copa do Brasil match against Vitória.
 However, after failing to negotiate with the club about his salary, he did not renew his contract.
 In May 2017, he moved to Serie A club Avaí.
 On 18 June, he made his debut for the club in a 1–0 defeat against Vasco da Gama.

 On 1 January 2019, Airton moved to Ponte Preta.